Harness Racing Museum & Hall of Fame: Living horses

 The museum maintains a nomination committee which compiles a list of five nominees per year to be voted on by all museum members.
 All horses are required to have been drug-free during their careers and to have been retired from the sport for at least five years.
 A category for race horses, another for stallions, and another for broodmares have been established, each with its own criteria.
 Winners receive a plaque in the Hall of Fame, and a replica is presented to the current owner of each horse.

 Immortals

 Museum members in good standing nominate people and horses who are deceased more than 3 years.
 The nominations are reviewed by a committee, recommendations are made to the board of trustees, and the board elects the honorees.
-Inductees include horses such as Greyhound and Victory Song and drivers such as Thomas S. Berry Del Cameron, Jim Dennis, Gladys F. Harriman, and Gene Riegle.
+Inductees include horses such as Greyhound and Victory Song and drivers such as Del Cameron, Jim Dennis, Edward Geers, Gladys F. Harriman, and Gene Riegle.
 Inductees are trainers, owners, breeders, industry executives, artists, writers, and horses.